Corruption in Armenia: Progress since 2018

-In 2024, Armenia ranked 63rd out of 180 countries in the Corruption Perceptions Index (CPI), scoring 47 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+In 2025, Armenia ranked 65th out of 182 countries in the Corruption Perceptions Index (CPI), scoring 46 on a scale from 0 ("highly corrupt") to 100 ("very clean").
 A rank of 180 (and a low score) is a country that is perceived to be highly corrupted and a rank of 1 (and a high score) is a country perceived to be corruption-free.
-Worldwide, the best score was 90 (ranked 1), the average score was 43, and the worst score was 11 (ranked 180).
-Thus, Armenia scored roughly in the middle in the 2024 CPI.
-Regionally, the best score among Eastern European and Central Asian countries (Note: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kazakhstan, Kosovo, Kyrgyzstan, Moldova, Montenegro, North Macedonia, Russia, Serbia, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan) was 53, the average score was 35 and the worst score was 17.
+Worldwide, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).
+Thus, Armenia scored roughly in the middle in the 2025 CPI.
+Regionally, the best score among Eastern European and Central Asian countries (Note: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kazakhstan, Kosovo, Kyrgyzstan, Moldova, Montenegro, North Macedonia, Russia, Serbia, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan) was 50, the average score was 34 and the worst score was 17.

 Armenia recorded significant progress in fighting corruption between 2018 and 2020, improving its CPI score from 35 to 49 and its rank from 105th to 60th.
 Its CPI score increase of 7 points between 2019 and 2020 was the second-best improvement worldwide.
 In a comparison conducted in 2020, Armenia (ranked in 60th place in the 2020 CPI) was perceived to be less corrupt than three of its neighboring countries, Azerbaijan (ranked 129th), Iran (149th) and Turkey (86th).
 Armenia's fourth neighbor, Georgia, was ranked 45th in the 2020 CPI.

 The European Union and Armenia ratified the Armenia-EU Comprehensive and Enhanced Partnership Agreement in March 2021.
 The agreement includes provisions to fight organized crime and corruption, protect human rights, and further develop democracy in the country.